Perley Poore Sheehan

 Perley Poore Sheehan (7 June 1875 in Cincinnati, Ohio, United States - 30 September 1943 in Sierra Madre, California, United States) was an American film writer, novelist and film director.
 He was once married to Virginia Point (1902-unknown).
 Sheehan also wrote detective and adventure fiction for the pulp magazines.
 Sheehan wrote two fantasy novels, The Abyss of Wonders (1915), about a lost civilization in the Gobi Desert, and The Red Road to Shamballah (1932–1933) about a hero with a Tibetan magic sword.

+Sheehan was cited as editor of Munsey's The Scrap Book by researcher Sam Moskowitz.
+Moskowitz noted him as editor in 1906, 1909, and 1911, essentially the complete run of the magazine.

 Works

 Filmography as a film writer

 (note: most of manuscripts below are movies, which are based on his novels.)